Tidal Lagoon Sluice Gate Timing Calculator

 Enter preliminary planning values, then compare the baseline against two capacity upgrades.
 Units are cubic meters, meters, cubic meters per second, and percent efficiency.

-Enter lagoon values and press Calculate to compare baseline timing with higher-capacity gate scenarios.
+Enter lagoon values and press Calculate to compare the baseline gate-open time with higher-capacity tidal lagoon scenarios.

 Mini-Game: Sluice Sync